-When it comes to web design, there are many aspects that you need to take into consideration.
+When it comes to website design, there are many aspects that you need to take into consideration.
 Typography is one of them, and it serves as one of the main building blocks of good design.

 It is perhaps the most important factor that helps you connect content with the design, and communicates your core message to the target customers.
 A properly-chosen font family makes for a smooth reading experience, improves UX, and the accessibility of your website.